Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Are there any forums to support me with my ARFID symptoms?

-ARFID Awareness UK also offers online virtual community support options.
+ARFID Awareness UK also offers online virtual community support options for individuals or carers.

 -